 PKF – Prague Philharmonia is a frequent partner of renowned conductors and soloists, including Vladimir Ashkenazy, Milan Turković, Jefim Bronfman, András Schiff, Anna Netrebko, Diana Damrau, Angela Gheorghiu, Magdalena Kožená, Natalie Dessay, Rolando Villazón, Plácido Domingo, Elina Garanča, Juan Diego Flórez, Thomas Hampson, Sarah Chang, Isabelle Faust, Mischa Maisky and Gábor Boldoczki.

 Photo: Diana Damrau

 A guest at top world venues

-PKF is regularly invited to international music festivals and gives concerts at top world venues (BBC Proms, MITO Settembre Musica, Prague Spring, Festspielhaus Baden Baden, Elbphilharmonie Hamburg, Gasteig Munich, Tokyo, Paris, San Francisco…).
-In the 2016-2017 season it became the orchestra in residence at the Royal Opera House Muscat in Oman.
-Before the end of 2017 it will tour China and perform in Europe with the trumpet player Gábor Boldoczki (in Germany, France and Hungary) in connection with the first collaborative recording for Sony Classical.
+PKF – Prague Philharmonia is regularly invited to international music festivals and gives concerts at top world venues (BBC Proms, MITO Settembre Musica, Prague Spring, Festspielhaus Baden Baden, Elbphilharmonie Hamburg, Gasteig Munich, Royal Opera House Muscat in Oman, Tokyo, Paris, San Francisco…).
+In October it toured China and before the end of 2017 it will perform in Europe with the trumpet player Gábor Boldoczki (in Germany, France and Hungary) in connection with the first collaborative recording for Sony Classical.